 Skip to main content

-The Make a Splash Grant Program is an environmental grant offered by the City of Tacoma.
-It provides up to $4,000 in reimbursement for projects that help prevent stormwater pollution and protect or restore local waterways like lakes, streams, and Puget Sound.
+The Make a Splash Grant Program is an environmental cost-share grant offered by the City of Tacoma and administered by the Pierce Conservation District.
+It provides 75% of project costs up to $4,000 in reimbursement for projects that help prevent stormwater pollution and protect or restore local waterways like lakes, streams, and Puget Sound.

 Get Funding for Waterway Protection Projects